You may have never heard of it, or you may be a convert.

-These are mainly comprised of acetic acid, which is also found in apple cider vinegar, but also citric, malic, glucuronic lactic, hyaluronic and butyric acids.
+These are mainly composed of acetic acid, which is also found in apple cider vinegar, but also citric, malic, glucuronic, lactic, hyaluronic and butyric acids.

 It also contains beta-glucans, as well as substances from which the body can make glucosamine.

 Some nutrients are produced naturally when the bacteria and yeast break down the sugars.

 These include vitamin C and trace amounts of the B vitamins B1, B6 and B12.

 The acetic acid content of kombucha means it possesses antibacterial activity (3).

 Interestingly, during fermentation, the growth of undesirable bacteria and yeasts is suppressed, while the probiotic bacteria and yeasts involved in the fermentation of kombucha are unaffected.